mikeshulman/narya/README.md

 A match not occuring inside any `let` value doesn't even have a user-assigned name like `dec`, so it is printed only with a number.
 For instance, `echo sqdec3` from above will print something like `sq (H ↦ _match.3{…})`.
 Note that the dependence of the match on the variable (which Narya named `H`) is not even indicated (it is hidden in the context substitution `{…}`).
 However, the advantage of matches of this sort is that, unlike the value of a let-bound variable, they can check rather than synthesize.

 The printing of local case trees will hopefully be improved somewhat in future, but there is a limit to how much improvement is possible.
 Moreover, overuse of local case trees can make it difficult to prove theorems about a function: facts one may need about its components cannot easily be separated out into lemmas since the pieces cannot easily be referred to.
-Thus, while this sort of code can be convenient for programming, and in simple cases (such as `match e [ ]` to fill any checking context, given any `e:∅`), it is often better eschewed in favor of additional explicit global helper functions.
+Thus, while this sort of code can be convenient for programming, and in simple cases (such as `match e [ ]` to fill any checking context, given any `e:⊥`), it is often better eschewed in favor of additional explicit global helper functions.
 For this reason, Narya currently emits a hint whenever it detects a "bare" case-tree-only construct and interprets it in this way.

 Note also that let-bound functions cannot currently be recursive.
 A `let rec` will probably be implemented one day, but for now, the only way to define recursive functions is with `def`.